 L’Oréal Paris Infallible 24 HR Eye Shadow in Endless Sea

 L’Oréal Paris Infallible Pro-Last Waterproof, Up to 24HR Pencil Eyeliner in True Teal

 L’Oréal Paris Unlimited Lash Lifting and Lengthening Washable Mascara in Blackest Black

 Apply an eye shadow primer to your eyelids to prep them for your eye makeup and ensure your look lasts throughout the day.

 Apply nude eye shadow across your eyelid.
 The nude shadow will neutralize the color of your eyelid—helping to hide any veins or discolorations—and allow your colorful eye shadow to show up more vibrantly once applied.
 This little trick works exactly the same way as layering neon nail polish over a coat of white polish!

-Use a teal waterproof pencil eyeliner to line your waterline for a completely-coordinated, colorful look.
+Reach for a waterproof, teal pencil eyeliner to line your waterline for a completely coordinated, colorful look.